andaluri/GettingAndCleaningData/codebook.md

-subject | integer | Subject Id of the person who performed the activity. tBodyAccMagMean | numeric |  See Note below. tBodyAccMagStdDev | numeric | See Note below. tGravityAccMagMean | | See Note below. tGravityAccMagStdDev | | See Note below. tBodyAccJerkMagMean | |See Note below. tBodyAccJerkMagStdDev | |See Note below. tBodyGyroMagMean | |See Note below. tBodyGyroMagStdDev | |See Note below. tBodyGyroJerkMagMean | | See Note below. tBodyGyroJerkMagStdDev | |See Note below. fBodyAccMagMean | |See Note below. fBodyAccMagStdDev | |See Note below. fBodyBodyAccJerkMagMean | |See Note below. fBodyBodyAccJerkMagStdDev | |See Note below. fBodyBodyGyroMagMean | |See Note below. fBodyBodyGyroMagStdDev | |See Note below. fBodyBodyGyroJerkMagMean | |See Note below. fBodyBodyGyroJerkMagStdDev | |See Note below.
+subject | integer | Subject Id of the person who performed the activity. tBodyAccMagMean | numeric |  See Note below. tBodyAccMagStdDev | numeric | See Note below. tGravityAccMagMean | numeric | See Note below. tGravityAccMagStdDev | numeric | See Note below. tBodyAccJerkMagMean | numeric |See Note below. tBodyAccJerkMagStdDev |numeric |See Note below. tBodyGyroMagMean | numeric|See Note below. tBodyGyroMagStdDev | numeric|See Note below. tBodyGyroJerkMagMean | numeric| See Note below. tBodyGyroJerkMagStdDev | numeric|See Note below. fBodyAccMagMean |numeric |See Note below. fBodyAccMagStdDev | numeric|See Note below. fBodyBodyAccJerkMagMean | numeric|See Note below. fBodyBodyAccJerkMagStdDev | numeric|See Note below. fBodyBodyGyroMagMean | numeric|See Note below. fBodyBodyGyroMagStdDev | numeric|See Note below. fBodyBodyGyroJerkMagMean | numeric|See Note below. fBodyBodyGyroJerkMagStdDev | numeric|See Note below.

+Note:

+Field names starting with t (e.g. tBodyAccMagMean) are time domain samples of original dataset that were summarised (using mean) by activity and subject.

+Field names starting with f (e.g. fBodyAccMagMean) are frequency domain samples of original dataset that were summarised (using mean) by activity and subject.